 Once your mixture is ready, you can start molding your bath bombs, but how do you use a bath bomb mold?
 It’s easy!
 Fill the two halves of the bath bomb mold or plastic fillable ornament and press them together.
 A tip is over- filling the molds can actually work to your advantage here and simply when pressing the halves together you can wipe away the extra.

 Lastly, carefully remove the molds and leave your newly created bath bombs to dry for at least 24 hours.

 How to make them look like chocolate bars

-In order to make the chocolate bar bath bomb, use a chocolate mold (I made this one when I made DIY chocolate chalk) and do a similar process as before by pressing the moistened bath bomb mixture into the mold.
+In order to make the chocolate bar bath bomb, use a chocolate mold and do a similar process as before by pressing the moistened bath bomb mixture into the mold.

 Finally, very carefully, flip the chocolate bar mold over, pushing on the back lightly to release the bath bomb.

 What do I do if the bath bomb breaks?

 The great thing about bath bombs is the mixture can be re-used so if your bath bomb breaks while making it, simply crumble it up and try again.
 Keep in mind, you may need to add a bit more water to make it like wet sand again.

 This probably means your mixture is too dry.
 To fix this, try gradually adding a little more water until your homemade bath bomb stays together.